Skip naar de inhoud

 Talking about your choice

 Why is it important to talk about your choice in the Donor Register?
 And how do you have that conversation?
-Here you can read more about it.
+Read more about it here.

 Contact us

 Do you have questions about organ and tissue donation or your choice in the Donor Register?
-Call the free Donor Information Line or send us an email.
+Then call the Donor Information Line for free or send us an email.

 The Donor Helpline answers questions in Dutch or English, available on weekdays from 8:30 AM to 7:00 PM.